HeetShah/Todo-App/README.md

 # To-Do Application

-I made this for an Intro to ReactJS workshop for the Community Code Day (https://communitycodeday.com/) hacakthon.
-To see it in action:
+I made this for an Intro to ReactJS workshop which I hosted for the Community Code Day (https://communitycodeday.com/) hacakthon.
+To see it in action, follow these steps:

 1. Clone the repo
 2. ``npm install``